izinquimboy/javaWeatherForecast/README.md

 # Java Weather Forecaster

-Weather Forecaster App created in Java using Swing GUI and open API
+Weather Forecaster App created in Java using Swing GUI and JSON API